With so much craziness in 2020, how will the year's most chaotic sales weekend change with the times?

 To maximize your sales, you want to promote your offer on as many marketing channels as possible.
 Email marketing is essential, as it gets your promotion directly in front of your customer’s eyes.
 But, you’ll need a good strategy to compete with the chaos.

 So get ready!
 Optimize your servers, boost your website speed, double-check your checkout process, update your inventory and prepare your deals.
 Done?
 Great, now it’s time for your email marketing strategy.
-Here’s our Black Friday and Cyber Monday email marketing checklist.
+Here’s our Cyber Monday and Black Friday email marketing checklist.

-Black Friday and Cyber Monday is the right time to drop your prices and generate boatloads of extra income.
+Accounting for the busiest shopping period of the year, Black Friday and Cyber Monday are the right times to drop your prices and generate boatloads of extra income.

 It’s normal to send more emails than you regularly would before and during the sales fiesta—just make sure every email is valuable so people don’t unsubscribe.

-Last year, theBalm cosmetics sent a “Mark your calendar” Black Friday email on November 16th, a week before the festivities were due.
+Take a look at this newsletter from theBalm cosmetics, who sent a “Mark your calendar” Black Friday email a week before the festivities were due.

 Since many online shops will jump on the Black Friday bandwagon, it can be a challenge to stand out in the inbox.
 To make things easier, you can extend your campaign.
 Not many companies will still send emails after the 2nd of December.
 Plus, readers that missed the boat or weren’t in time will thank you.

 And for next year, you can also start really early.
-Skechers is one of the companies that organized a Cyber Monday sale in the middle of July in 2018.
+Skechers is one of the companies that organized a Cyber Monday sale in the middle of July.

 Admittedly, a good open rate during Black Friday weekend is 50% skill and 50% luck.
-You can’t foresee how many similar emails the recipient will receive, though there are some common practices.
+You can’t foresee how many similar emails the recipient will receive.
+However, there are some common practices to create subject lines that will stand out.

 Research has proven that readers do pay attention to discount percentages and offers in our inboxes.
 It’s worth promoting your offer in the subject line (people expect this anyway).